MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

 ## Permanently delete an Office 365 group

-Sometimes you may want to permanently purge a group without waiting the 30 days for the soft-delete to expire.
+Sometimes you may want to permanently purge a group without waiting for the 30 day soft-deletion period to expire.
 To do that, start PowerShell and run this command to get the object ID of the group:

 ```
 Get-AzureADMSDeletedGroup
 ```

-Take note of the object ID of the group, or groups, you want to permanently delete.
+Take note of the object ID of the group, or groups, that you want to permanently delete.

 > [!CAUTION]
 > Purging the group removes the group and its data forever.